ndachj/dotf/.config/git/commit-conventions-instructions.md

 Now whenever you’re making a commit, instead of the typical `git commit -m "A brief commit message"`, just enter `git commit` to open your default editor with the template in place.
 You’ll automatically have a guide to choose conventions from to create a structured message.

-The `header` of the commit message notes the type of the commit as docs and a **brief description that does not exceed 60 characters** to ensure readability (the commented lines are 60 characters long and act as guides for when to use a line break).
-The `body` optionally **elaborates on the changes made**, and the `footer` optionally notes **any issue/PR the commit is related to**.
-The final message will simply look like this:
+- The `header` of the commit message notes the type of the commit as docs and a **brief description that does not exceed 60 characters** to ensure readability (the commented lines are 60 characters long and act as guides for when to use a line break).
+- The `body` optionally **elaborates on the changes made**.
+- The `footer` optionally notes **any issue/PR the commit is related to**.

-_The final message will look like this_:
+_The final message will simply look like this_:

 ```diff
 docs: Update README with contributing instructions